I was thinking about different practices today, and as per usual, I was thinking about Agnes Martin.

 But I was thinking about the way she structured her day.
 Get up early in the morning; go to the studio and paint; read in the afternoon; go to bed.
 Repeat.
 Sometimes she’d only eat bananas and drink coffee.
 Not that that could have been very healthy.
 Yet it was structured, the same.
 She used routine almost as a form of punishment, though it wasn’t really punishment because the point didn’t seem to make herself miserable, the point seemed to be to let her focus on art and not anything else because art was everything to her.

-What captivates me about that was that it seems like punishment to me, and subscribes to the idea that art should be difficult, but I really don’t think that was her intention.
+Self punishment subscribes to the idea that art should be difficult, but I really don’t think that was her intention.

 There seem to be two kind of working methods for artists.
 Either they take a sort of deprivation stance, isolating themselves from all forms of pleasure so that they can solely focus on their art.
 Or, the pleasure is necessary and they need to enjoy things in order to be inspired.